openstack-archive/ec2-driver/README.md

 The driver should now be loaded.
 The contents of the repository is mapped to `/opt/stack/nova/nova/virt/ec2/`, and you can edit it directly from your host computer with an IDE of your choice.

 ###Running Tests
 1. Moto can be used to mock the EC2 server.
-To install moto, run `pip install moto`.
+To install moto, run `sudo pip install moto`.
-1. To optionally use Moto, run `source /opt/stack/nova/nova/virt/ec2/tests/setup_moto.sh`.
+2. To optionally use Moto, run `source /opt/stack/nova/nova/virt/ec2/tests/setup_moto.sh`.
-2. `~/devstack/rejoin-stack.sh`
+3. `~/devstack/rejoin-stack.sh`
-3. `cd /opt/stack/nova/nova/virt/ec2/tests`
+4. `cd /opt/stack/nova/nova/virt/ec2/tests`
-4. Use `nosetests -s test_ec2driver.py`
+5. Use `nosetests -s test_ec2driver.py`
-5. To stop Moto, run `source /opt/stack/nova/nova/virt/ec2/tests/shutdown_moto.sh`.
+6. To stop Moto, run `source /opt/stack/nova/nova/virt/ec2/tests/shutdown_moto.sh`.

-* In Amazon’s EC2 there is no concept of suspend and resume on instances.
+\* In Amazon’s EC2 there is no concept of suspend and resume on instances.
 Therefore, we simply stop EC2 instances when suspended and start the instances when resumed, we do the same on pause and un-pause.